-For general advice on how to choose and evaluate private schools, check out our choosing a school guide.
+For general advice on how to choose and evaluate private schools, check out our choosing a school guide and expert advice guide.
 For advice on choosing Montessori schools (including preschools), see our main Montessori school guide.
 You can also read our guides to questions to ask private schools and questions students get asked at school interviews.

 Private school expos are a great starting point for finding a school.
 The Calgary private school expo allows you to speak with many private schools, including some Montessori schools—all in one place.
 Find a Montessori school near you.